Map all locationsAll The Holidays in Philadelphia

 The Parade of Lights features both pleasure boats and working vessels decked out in fabulous decorations and lights.
 Before the parade, head to the Independence Seaport Museum, which is hosting the parade, for holiday activities and festivities.

 December 9-31, 2016View More

-Celebrate the 47th year of one of Philadelphia’s favorite holiday traditions during as the Pennsylvania Ballet presents George Balanchine’s The Nutcracker™ at the Academy of Music.
+This holiday season, celebrate one of Philadelphia’s greatest family traditions with the Pennsylvania Ballet’s performance of George Balanchine’s The Nutcracker™ at the Academy of Music.